aeternity/protocol/channels/ON-CHAIN.md

 - `lock_period`: minimal block height interval between a channel_close_solo/last channel_slash transaction and the channel_settle transaction
 - `ttl`
 - `fee`
-- `state_hash`: the root hash of the channel state tree
+- `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object
 - `nonce`

 The `ttl` is in absolute chain height.
 The involved parties will want